 The insurance company will do everything they can to pay less than you deserve.

 It can be difficult to know how to fight back if you don’t have much experience with the legal system.
-An experienced Gainesville personal injury lawyer can help you understand what your case is worth.
+An experienced Gainesville personal injury lawyer, like Bill Allen, can help you understand what your case is worth.
 We can evaluate your settlement offer to see if it’s fair.

 Our lawyers can also hire experts in medicine, finance, psychology, and other specialties to offer expert evidence about what your case is worth.